 Coffee and Tea

 While natural coffee and tea aren’t as bad, the biggest problem is the sugar and syrups that are commonly added to these now.
 On their own, dark beverages can stain your teeth over time, leading to a need for teeth whitening.
 But the sugary Starbucks concoctions you get in the drive-thru can mean tooth decay and serious dental issues.
+Learn more about teeth whitening here.

 Visit Your Dentist in Charlotte, North Carolina